jayrbolton/mock_microservice/README.md

-# Mock JSON micro-services
+# Mock micro-services

-Declare mock endpoints in a single JSON file, then run the server with a tiny alpine docker image.
+Declare mock endpoints in a single JSON configuration, then run the server in a tiny alpine docker image.

 ## Quick start